A question from Yana: My Apple Watch won’t charge at all. Every few seconds the Apple sign comes on and then goes away. Hard re-start is not working.

-If your Apple Watch isn’t taking any charge, don’t try to throw it away, blame on other people, or assume that the battery is broken.
+If your Apple Watch isn’t taking any charge, don’t throw it away.
 The causes and solutions are right around the corner.

-In this post, I’ll explain why you shouldn’t freak out when your watch is not taking any battery juice, how to troubleshoot such problems, and at the end, you will learn some cool techniques to speed up the charging process.
+In this post, I’ll explain why you shouldn’t freak out when your watch is not taking any battery juice, how to troubleshoot such problems, and in the end, you will learn some cool techniques to charge your Apple Watch faster.

-Some people are too quick to assume that they’re doing everything correctly.
-Before accusing any surrounding elements, let’s see if the watch is even charging.
+Some people are too quick to assume that they’ve done everything correctly.
+Before we start with the troubleshooting process, let’s check to make sure that your Apple Watch is even charging.

-Start off by plugging the device into an adapter.
-If the battery is going through you should see a green lighting bolt appears on the screen.
+Start by plugging your watch into an adapter.
+If the battery is going through, you should see a green lightning bolt appears on the screen.
 If the watch is already out of battery, you should see a red lighting bold instead.
-Both of these do look like a “snake”.
+Both of these do look like a “snake.”

-As long as either icon is on display, everything should be working fine.
+As long as either icon is on the display, everything should be working fine.
 Just wait a few hours.
-If you don’t see a green or red lighting bolt, something is not running properly.
+If you don’t see a green or red lightning bolt, something is working.

-- For new owners, be sure to remove plastic wrap from either side of the charger
+- For new owners, be sure to remove the plastic wrap from either side of the charger.

 - Use only the Apple Magnetic Charging Cable and the USB Power Adapter that came with your Apple Watch.